Derry: History

 The economy of the district was based significantly on the textile industry until relatively recently.
 For many years women were commonly the sole wage earners working in the shirt factories while the men in comparison had high levels of unemployment.
 This led to significant male emigration.
-The history of shirt making in the city dates to 1831, said to have been started by William Scott and his family who first exported shirts to Glasgow.
-Within 50 years, shirt making in the city was the most prolific in the UK with garments being exported all over the world.
+Shirt-making in the city dates back to 1831, and is said to have been begun by William Scott and his family who first exported shirts to Glasgow.
+Within 50 years shirt-making in the city was the most prolific in the UK, and garments were exported all over the world.
 It was known so well that the industry received a mention in Das Kapital by Karl Marx, when discussing the factory system:

 The shirt factory of Messrs.
 Tille at Londonderry, which employs 1,000 operatives in the factory itself, and 9,000 people spread up and down the country and working in their own houses.

 The industry reached its peak in the 1920s employing around 18,000 people.
 In modern times, however, the textile industry declined due largely to lower Asian wages.

 A long-term foreign employer in the area is Du Pont, which has been based at Maydown since 1958, its first European production facility.
 Originally Neoprene was manufactured at Maydown and subsequently followed by Hypalon.
 More recently Lycra and Kevlar production units were active.
-Thanks to a worldwide demand for Kevlar, which is made at the plant, the facility undertook a £40 million upgrade to expand its global Kevlar production.
+In 2004, the facility undertook a £40 million upgrade to expand its global Kevlar production.
+A closure of the plant was announced in late 2025, pending the sale of subsidiaries to materials science company Arclin.